 There are different products available for at-home testing for blood in the stool.
-These are toilet bowl tests, which do not require any handling of the stool.
+The traditional way has been the stool card, where you put a sample of stool onto the testing area.
+There are also toilet bowl tests, which do not require any handling of the stool.
 Cleaning agents or toilet bowl fresheners may interfere with the test.
-The tests kits provide control pads to test the conditions in the toilet bowl and pads for testing three consecutive bowel movements.
+The tests kits provide control pads to test the conditions in the toilet bowl and pads that are put in the toilet bowel.
+This is done for testing 3 consecutive bowel movements to increase the accuracy.
 False negative results may occur if you take more than 250 milligrams of vitamin C during the test period.

 Testing for blood in the stool is not a specific test for colorectal cancer.
-Many patients with colorectal cancer do not have positive fecal occult blood tests, and other conditions may cause blood to appear in the stool, including peptic ulcer disease , colitis , diverticulitis , hemorrhoids , and anal fissure .
+Many people with colorectal cancer do not have positive fecal occult blood tests, and other conditions may cause blood to appear in the stool, including peptic ulcer disease, colitis, diverticulitis, hemorrhoids, and anal fissure.

 When using home test kits, you are self-testing, not self-diagnosing.
-Remember, as with all home screening, monitoring, or family planning products, you should consult a physician if you have a positive result or are uncomfortable with the result.
+Remember, as with all home screening, monitoring, or family planning products, you should follow up with your doctor regardless of the result.